 - Must demonstrate financial dependence on your deceased spouse’s benefits

-Call Our Allen Park And Detroit Social Security Disability Attorneys
+Call Our Dearborn And Detroit Social Security Disability Attorneys

-If you live in Michigan and are interested in learning more about ways to qualify for Social Security Disability, family or survivor benefits, talk to a lawyer at Miller Cohen, PLC.
-We have offices in Allen Park and Detroit to serve you better.
-Call us toll free at 800-221-6021 or use our convenient email contact form to arrange an opportunity to meet with one of our experienced Social Security Disability attorneys today.
+If you live in Michigan and are interested in learning more about ways to qualify for Social Security Disability, family or survivor benefits, talk to a lawyer at Miller Cohen, P.L.C.
+We have offices in Dearborn and Detroit to serve you better.
+Call us toll-free at 800-221-6021 or use our convenient email contact form to arrange an opportunity to meet with one of our experienced Social Security Disability attorneys today.